-&lt;sup>9 These are the aspects which are considered in assessing whether a movable asset accedes to immovable property (land) and, if it does, the owner of the immovable property becomes the owner of the previously movable asset (assuming it was not already owned by such owner).
+These are the aspects which are considered in assessing whether a movable asset accedes to immovable property (land) and, if it does, the owner of the immovable property becomes the owner of the previously movable asset (assuming it was not already owned by such owner).
 See WA Joubert "Accession" 27 (Second Edition Volume) LAWSA [online] (My LexisNexis: 31 January 2014) in paragraph 184; Pettersen & Others v Sorvaag 1955 (3) SA 624 (A); Macdonald Ltd v Radin NO & the Potchefstroom Dairies & Industries Co.
 Ltd 1915 AD 454 and Newcastle Collieries Co Ltd v Borough of Newcastle 1916 AD 561 at 564.
 The issue of ownership through accession is not always the same issue as whether a building is of a permanent nature, however, there is a close overlap.
 Accordingly, it is submitted that in assessing whether a building is of a permanent nature, or whether a movable asset has been permanently fixed to a building, the same elements are relevant.

-&lt;sup>10 Paragraph (ii) of the proviso denies a deduction under section 11(e) for buildings or other structures or works of a permanent nature.
+Paragraph (ii) of the proviso denies a deduction under section 11(e) for buildings or other structures or works of a permanent nature.

-&lt;sup>11 (1936) 9 SATC 313 (U).
+10 (1936) 9 SATC 313 (U).

-&lt;sup>12 SIR v Charkay Properties (Pty) Ltd 1976 (4) SA 872 (A), 38 SATC 159; CIR v Le Sueur 1960 (2) SA 708 (A), 23 SATC 261 (A) at 275.
+11 SIR v Charkay Properties (Pty) Ltd 1976 (4) SA 872 (A), 38 SATC 159; CIR v Le Sueur 1960 (2) SA 708 (A), 23 SATC 261 (A) at 275.

-&lt;sup>13 Konstanz Properties (Pty) Ltd v WM Spilhaus and Co (WP) Ltd 1996 (3) SA 273 (A).
+12 Konstanz Properties (Pty) Ltd v WM Spilhaus and Co (WP) Ltd 1996 (3) SA 273 (A).

-allowance.
+In ITC 1007,13 a case dealing with an allowance for hotel buildings under the Income Tax Act 31 of 1941, the court refused to accept that a swimming pool, paddling pond and their tiled surrounds were buildings.
+The court did, however, note that it did not mean that these structures, a swimming pool, for example, could never qualify for the allowance.
 The court noted that it was possible for a swimming pool to be built into a building in such a way that it was part of the fabric of the building and in such a case it would be considered to be a building or an improvement to it.
 The example given was that of a pool built into, and in fact a part of, the sun-roof of a block of flats.

-In CIR v Le Sueur the court considered whether the laying batteries used in poultry farming constituted part of the building.
-Ramsbottom JA held that $-^{16}$
+In $CIR\ v\ Le\ Sueur^{14}$ the court considered whether the laying batteries used in poultry farming constituted part of the building.
+Ramsbottom JA held that $-^{15}$